MrPlusGH/NPlusMiner/README.md

    Developers and Contributors fee distribution

-      There is a 8 minutes per day fee (0.5%)
+      There is a 16 minutes per day fee (1%)

       We use a fair fee distribution to developers and contributors.
-Fees are dirtibuted randomly to a public list of devs which can be found here: http://tiny.cc/r355qy
+Fees are distibuted randomly to a public list of devs which can be found here: http://tiny.cc/r355qy

       We want to stay completely transparent on the way fees are managed in the product.